rodrigolins/Django-tinymce-filebrowser/README.md

 django-tinymce-filebrowser
 ===

+**Django 1.8** works pretty fine.

+Just update the example to use the most up-to-date Django version (1.8.5) and Pillow 3 instead 2

 **django-tinymce-filebrowser** is a simple and flexible tool for managing your files and images from TinyMCE editor.

 Current version of package support only TinyMCE 3.x versions.